Santa Cruz Civil Grand Jury

 Citizens may ask the Civil Grand Jury to investigate their concerns about county or city departments, special districts, or the officers and personnel within them.
 It is done by submitting a Citizen Complaint Form describing the perceived mistreatment or suspicions of governmental misconduct or inefficiency.

 The Civil Grand Jury is not a citizen complaint agency – it uses complaints to identify policies and procedures that might need improvement.
 While the Civil Grand Jury cannot investigate every complaint, each one is considered carefully and treated confidentially.

-Citizen Complaint Forms are also available in the box outside of the Grand Jury Office at Room 318-I in the County Government Center, 701 Ocean Street, Santa Cruz, CA 95060.
+Paper Citizen Complaint Forms are available in two locations: outside of the blue double doors leading to Room 318-I and outside Room 318-I in the County Government Center, 701 Ocean Street, Santa Cruz, CA 95060.